jamesdconklin/ThereMax/README.md

 #### Mouse-Only Support

 While the touch support was pretty nifty, not everyone has a touch screen to muck around with.
-To address this, I divide `Control`s into `Ephemeral` touch controls, which only live for as long as they're matched to continuing `TouchEvent`s, and `Knob`s, permanent `Control` objects rendered as control knobs on the bottom panel.
+To address this, I divide `Controls` into `Ephemeral` touch controls, which only live for as long as they're matched to continuing `TouchEvents`, and `Knobs`, permanent `Control` objects rendered as control knobs on the bottom panel.
 These control knobs can be dragged onto the screen, where they will play a `Note` as usual and contribute to the `drawWave` method.